nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

    _UniqueTaskListTest.java_<br>
    <img src="images/integration_test_UniqueTaskList.png" width="600"><br>

+   > Note that dependency injection is used to isolate Task.
+   > Dependencies of Task is replaced with stubs that does nothing.
+   > This allows us to test if UniqueTaskList works together with Task.

    <!-- @@author A0147967J-->
       Hybrids of unit and integration tests.
 These test are checking multiple code units as well as how the are connected together.
 Below are some snippets,<br>